Imperial Japanese Navy in World War II: Central Solomons and New Guinea

-In early August, at Vella Gulf, three out of four Japanese destroyers were sunk by American destroyers using radar with a new doctrine which emphasized torpedo attacks.
-It was the first time in the war that the Japanese destroyers had been beaten during a night battle.
+In early August, at Vella Gulf, three out of four Japanese destroyers were sunk by American destroyers using radar with a new doctrine that emphasized torpedo attacks.
+It was the first time in the war that Japanese destroyers had been beaten during a night battle.
 The next action, fought on August 18, was indecisive.
 On October 6, the two sides met again.
 Japanese torpedoes shattered the American formation, but the Japanese did not follow up their advantage, with one destroyer sunk from each side.
 On November 2, the Japanese committed two heavy cruisers, two light cruisers, and six destroyers to attack the American beachhead on Bougainville Island.
 In another night action, this time at Empress Augusta Bay, an American force of four light cruisers and eight destroyers intercepted the Japanese and defeated them, sinking a light cruiser and a destroyer.
 Americans suffered no losses, with a single destroyer damaged.
 The Japanese had lost their tactical advantage in night engagements.
 Adding to their predicament was the increasing Allied strength in the region, demonstrated when the Second Fleet arrived at Rabaul on November 5 with six heavy cruisers to engage American naval forces off Bougainville; they were immediately subjected to an attack by carrier aircraft.
 Four of the cruisers were damaged and forced to return to Japan for repairs and the operation ended as a complete fiasco.
 This marked the end of major IJN operations in the South Pacific and the end of Rabaul as a major base.
-The conclusion that the IJN had lost its edge in night combat was confirmed later in November at Cape St George, when a force of American destroyers intercepted five Japanese destroyers, sinking three of them at no loss.
+The conclusion that the IJN had lost its edge in night combat was confirmed later in November at Cape St George, when a force of American destroyers intercepted five Japanese destroyers, sinking three of them with no loss to itself.